alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 $CTA

 Also check the import rules of the country that you’re exporting the animals to, which may be less or more strict than in the UK.
-You can get [help with overseas customs rules].
+You can get [help with overseas customs rules](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti.html).

 $CTA